mwasplund/mwasplund.github.io/_posts/2022-03-08-modules-in-our-builds.md

 Because of the ability to dynamically adapt to Translation Unit internals without needing to repeat yourself within the build definition, but because there will be extra processing overhead and increased incremental build complexity I believe this type of system will be very useful in locally scoped subsections of a build.
 For instance, a preprocessor may be able to determine the entire interdependency graph for a single named module and all of its internal partition and implementation units.

 ### Declare
-Explicitly defining a dependency graph is straight forward and can support any combination of imports and exports with the extra cost of maintenance.
+The final way to deduce the dependency graph within module interfaces is to simply tell the build system what it is.
+Explicitly defining a dependency graph is straight forward and can support any combination of imports and exports.
 The main downside being it is hard to maintain and often requires telling the build system the information that is already contained in the source files themselves.

+For example you could imagine a build system that allows you to configure your source list with a set of Imports to indicate the Translation Unit dependencies which are assumed to map to the Interface Dependencies.

 **Recipe.toml**
 ```toml